Offline Meta-Reinforcement Learning with Online Self-Supervision: Conclusion

 \section{Conclusion}

-In this paper, we analyzed and addressed a specific problem in offline meta-RL: distribution shift in the context parameters $\bz$.
-This distribution shift occurs because the data collected by a meta-learned exploration policy will differ from the data in an offline dataset.
-This difference is then magnified by the non-Markovian adaptation procedure in meta-RL, since the learned policy depends on the entire history through the post-adaptation context parameters $\bz$.
-We provided evidence that this distribution shift both occurs and hurts the performance of offline meta-RL.
-To address this problem, we made an additional assumption that an agent can sample new trajectories without additional reward labels.
-We then presented \mabbr, a method that uses these additional interactions together with state-of-the-art offline RL techniques to provide an effective meta-RL method.
-We showed experimentally that \mabbr significantly improves over the performance of prior offline meta-RL methods, in many cases achieving better performance even after the offline phase alone, and significantly improving performance after the self-supervised online phase.
+We studied a problem specific to offline meta-RL: distribution shift in the context parameters $\bz$.
+This distribution shift occurs because the data collected by the meta-learned exploration policy differs from the offline dataset.
+To address this problem, we assumed that an agent can sample new trajectories without additional reward labels and presented \mabbr, a method that uses these additional interactions and synthetically generated rewards to alleviate this distribution shift.
+Experimentally, we found that \mabbr generally outperforms prior offline meta-RL methods, especially after the self-supervised online phase.

-While our method significantly improves offline meta-RL performance, the most obvious limitation of this approach is the need to gather additional unlabeled online samples.
-This may be quite practical in domains where collecting reward labels is a major bottleneck, such as when rewards must be labeled by a human user, but may still pose a challenge in safety-critical settings where online interaction is impractical.
+A limitation of \mabbr is that it assumes that the agent can gather additional unlabeled online samples.
+However, this assumption may not always be satisfied, and so an important direction for future work is to develop more systems with safe, autonomous environment interactions.

-In our experiments, we found that \mabbr is sample efficient, requiring only 3 trajectories to solve a new task at meta-test time and only a few thousand self-supervised trajectories to learn a relatively complicated robot manipulation skills.
-Because \mabbr is so sample-efficient, an exciting direction for future work is to deploy this method on a real-world robot and other practical real-world scenarios, where the reward labels could even be provided directly by a human user at meta-test time and labeled via crowd-sourcing in the offline dataset.
+Lastly, using self-supervised interaction to mitigate distribution shift in offline meta RL is orthogonal to the underlying meta RL algorithm.
+In this paper, we built off of PEARL~\citep{rakelly2019efficient} due to its simplicity, and future work can apply this insight to improve existing~\citep{mitchell2021offline,dorfman2020offline} or new offline meta RL algorithms.